dev1ousss/be2_apifromspec/materials/03_Python_Samples.md

 #### **Python**
 The most popular frameworks for implementing HTTP APIs in Python are Flask and Django.

-Flask is a microframework for creating applications and REST APIs.
-Flask's main task is to handle HTTP requests and redirect them to the necessary function in the application.
-Here is an example of a Flask application for a REST API.
+Flask is a micro-framework for creating web applications and RESTful APIs.
+Its main task is handling HTTP requests and routing them to the appropriate function in the app.
+Here's an example of how to use Flask to create a RESTful API.

 ```python
 # app.py